-- Gervais' beaked whale echolocation clicks were primarily detected at the southernmost sites, BP and GS, between June 2016 and March 2017 (Figure 52). - There was no diel pattern for Gervais' beaked whale echolocation clicks (Figure 53, Figure 54).
+- Gervais' beaked whale echolocation clicks were primarily detected at the southernmost sites, with detections occurring mainly during the fall at site BP and during fall and winter at site GS (Figure 51; Figure 52).
+Gervais' beaked whale detections at northern sites are likely to be misclassified True's beaked whale. - There was no diel pattern for Gervais' beaked whale echolocation clicks (Figure 53; Figure 54).

 Figure 51.
-Weekly presence (black bars) of Gervais' beaked whale echolocation clicks between April 2016 and June 2017 at sites HZ, OC, NC, and BC.
+Weekly presence (black bars) of Gervais' beaked whale echolocation clicks between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.

 Figure 52.
-Weekly presence (black bars) of Gervais' beaked whale echolocation clicks between April 2016 and June 2017 at sites WC, GS, BP, and BS.
-Effort markings are described in Figure 47 Note: Axis change for sites BS, BP, and GS due to a higher amount of Gervais' beaked whale echolocation detections compared to the rest of the sites.
+Weekly presence (black bars) of Gervais' beaked whale echolocation clicks between June 2017 and June 2018 at sites WC, GS, BP, and BS.
+Effort markings are described in Figure 47.
+Note: Different axes due to the variable amount of Gervais' beaked whale echolocation detections at these sites.